WalkerMao/walkermao.github.io/_posts/object-detection/posts/2024-03-17-object-detection-yolo-v3.md

 ### 2.2.
 Class Prediction

-We use independent logistic classiﬁers to predict classes instead of a softmax.
+We use independent logistic classifiers to predict classes instead of a softmax.
 In another word, we use multilabel classification instead of multiclass classification.
 During training we use binary cross-entropy loss.

 In this dataset there are many overlapping labels (i.e. Woman and Person).
 Using a softmax imposes the assumption that each box has exactly one class which is often not the case.
 A multilabel approach better models the data.